scitran/client/Computational-organization.md

      doc scitran

-**Scitran** is a Matlab wrapper on the Flywheel **SDK**, which is quite extensive.
-There are methods for connecting to the site and authorizing the user, reading and writing data and metadata, storing analysis results, creating projects, and much more.
-The SDK also includes methods to invoke **Gears** and monitor their progress.
+The Flywheel **SDK** is quite extensive and evolving.
+It includes methods for securely connecting to the site, reading and writing data and metadata, storing analysis results, creating projects, controlling Gears and Jobs, and more.
 This entire wiki is an explanation of tools that invoke the SDK from Matlab.

 ## CLI - Command line interface

+We will add text about this separate programming utility at a later time.